Workflow-DSL

 Tasks and Attributes within a task

-• description - In this field, we can provide a detailed description of what the workflows actually accomplish.
+description - In this field, we can provide a detailed description of what the task actually accomplishes.

-• fn - This specifies the handler that will be executed for this task.
-It can be a built-in functions
+fn - This specifies the handler that will be executed for this task.
+It can be built-in YAML functions or functions written by developers in YAML or Typescript.

 Example Workflows